 Here a pause fell On their converse.
 Still musingly on, side by side, In the moonlight, the two men continued to ride Down the dim mountain pathway.
-But each, for the rest Of their journey, although they still rode on abreast, Continued to follow in silence the [ed his brain; train Of the different feelings that haunt-And each, as though roused from a deep reverie, Almost shouted, descending the mountain, to see Burst at once on the moonlight the silvery Baths, The long lime-tree alley, the dark gleaming paths, With the lamps twinkling through them - the quaint wooden roofs- The little white houses.

-The clatter of hoofs, And the music of wandering bands. up the walls Of the steep hanging hill, at remote intervals Reached them, crossed by the sound of the clacking of whips, And here and there, faintly, through serpentine slips Of verdant rose-gardens, deep-sheltered with screens Of airy acacias and dark evergreens, They could mark the white dresses. and catch the light songs, Of the lovely Parisians that wan dered in throngs, Led by Laughter and Love through the cold eventide Down the dream-haunted valley, or up the hillside.
+But each, for the rest Of their journey, although they still rode on abreast, Continued to follow in silence the train Of the different feelings that haunted his brain; And each, as though roused from a deep Almost shouted, descending the mountain, to see Burst at once on the moonlight the silvery Baths, The long lime-tree alley, the dark gleaming paths.
+With the lamps twinkling through them - the quaint wooden roofs -The little white houses.
+The clatter of hoofs, And the music of wandering bands, up the walls Of the steep hanging hill, at remote intervals Reached them, crossed by the sound of the clacking of whips, And here and there, faintly, through serpentine slips Of verdant rose-gardens, deep-sheltered with screens Of airy acacias and dark evergreens, catch the light songs, throngs, Led by Laughter and Love through the Indigestion, that conscience of every cold eventide Down the dream-haunted valley, or up | Shall relentlessly gnaw and pursue him the hillside.
 XVII.

-At length, at the door of the inn l'HERISSON.
-(Pray go there, if ever you go to Serchon!)
-The two horsemen, well pleased to have reached it, alighted And exchanged their last greetings The Frenchman invited Lord Alfred to dinner.
+At length, at the door of the inn l'Hé-RISSON, (Pray go there, if ever you go to Serchon!)
+The two horsemen, well pleased to have reached it, alighted And exchanged their last greetings.
+The Frenchman invited Lord Alfred to dinner.
 Lord Alfred declined.
 He had letters to write, and felt tired.
 So he dined In his own rooms that night.
-With an unquiet eye He watched his companion depart; nor knew why, Beyond all accountable reason or measure, He felt in his breast such a sovran displeasure.

-"The fellow's good-looking," he murmured at last, "And yet not a coxcomb."
+With an unquiet eye He watched his companion depart; nor knew why.
+Beyond all accountable reason or meas- He felt in his breast such a sovran displeasure.
+"The fellow's good-looking," he murmured at last.
+"And yet not a coxcomb."
 Some ghost of the past Vexed him still.

-"If he love her," he thought, "let him win her."
-Then he turned to the future-and ordered his dinner.
+"If he love her," he thought, "let him win her.'
+Then he turned to the future - and ordered his dinner.
 XVIII.

-O hour of all hours, the most blessed upon earth, Blesséd hour of our dinners!
+O hour of all hours, the most blessed upon earth.
+Blesséd hour of our dinners!